The Real Story

-- All other steps that include the 12-step philosophy.
+- All other steps include the 12-step philosophy.

-- Guidelines from God that tell addicts to put things on a list, stop worrying, trust in and talk to God and the continue to have faith.
+- Guidelines from God tell addicts to put things on a list, stop worrying, trust in and talk to God and continue to have faith.

 - The components of both healing and forgiveness as a part of recovery.